varun2264/MNProximityManager-Android-SDK/README.md

 ```

-Don't need to call _stopMonitoring_ or _stopRanging_ before _startRanging_ or _startMonitoring_ because this is done internally.
+When you change between scanning modes don't need to stop ( _stopMonitoring_, _stopRanging_ ) the current mode  before starting the other ( _startRanging_, _startMonitoring_ ) because this is handled internally.
 In addition, if your App's flow needs to stop scanning the environment at some point just call _stopMonitoring_ or _stopRanging_.

 Last but not least, you can set up via the properties config file the ON and OFF cycle durations of the monitoring background operation.
 The default values are 5 and 15 seconds respectively.